 Culling badgers in Ireland has reduced their incidences of TB in cattle, right?

-The situation is not straightforward, though, and the number of RoI reactors increased 13% between 2006 and 2007, despite continued culling of badgers.
+Even taking the data from these trials at face value, the situation is not straightforward and the number of RoI reactors increased 13% between 2006 and 2007, despite continued culling of badgers.
 Indeed, a 2015 paper to Veterinary Microbiology Simon More at the University College Dublin and Margaret Good at the Department of Agriculture described examples where cattle infection appeared to decline in response to badger culling in Ireland along with instances where culling appeared to have had little or no impact.
-Interestingly, one Irish study found that when badgers were completely removed from the area and prevented from returning, there were no new cases of bTB in cattle for the 10 year duration of the study (1982-1992).
 The RoI are also further advanced in their research into badger vaccination than England or Wales, with a large-scale vaccination programme due to release preliminary data next year (2018).
-There has recently been talk about the prospect of local badger extinctions in RoI, as well as a cull of deer.

 What’s the big deal with culling badgers?

 Short Answer: There’s no conclusive evidence that such an invasive, expensive, publicly unpopular and, according to some, inhumane practice reduces incidences of bTB infection.
-Initially, we thought culling may disrupt the social structure of badgers, causing them to emigrate and take the disease with them (thereby making the situation worse), but this so-called “Perturbation Hypothesis” is largely debunked now.
-There is some data suggesting that reactive culling (i.e. that in response to a breakdown) increases the chance of a breakdown on neighbouring farms.
+Initially, we also thought culling disrupted the social structure of badgers, causing them to emigrate and take the disease with them (thereby making the situation worse), but this so-called “Perturbation Hypothesis” has been largely debunked now.
+There are, however, some data suggesting that reactive culling (i.e. that in response to a breakdown) increases the chance of a breakdown on neighbouring farms.

 The Details: The consensus among wildlife biologists and many vets is that killing badgers is an expensive waste of time and a response to bTB that is not supported by the science.
 Evidence from culling trials suggests that localised culling of badgers can only achieve modest (i.e. 16-20%) declines in cattle TB rates when 70% or more of the population is removed.